 Links

-Although I have visited many sites, I will limit myself to listing a few which provide enough links, on the subjects covered here, to avoid repeating the exercise, plus eventually trading cross listings (although not many reciprocate!).
+Although I have visited many sites, I will limit myself to listing a few on the subjects covered here.

 General railways and model railways:

 Lenz GmbH Home Page.
-For product info on DCC in English.
+For product info on DCC, but for some time now no longer in English.

-The NMRA home page provides links to all DCC standards.
-For general modelling supplies Walthers, although with the expected US bias, is pretty comprehensive, and was reworked in February 1999.
-While in the US, try discount trains.
-For broad background material and links on the British Isles, see the comprehensive Historical Model Railway Collectors' Society pages.
-If you have a fast connection, of particular interest in Irish modelling terms is the Jouef made in Ireland page detailing the production of, and demise of the company.
-But don't try it on dial-up, or you may be waiting for a while.
+The NMRA home page provides links to all DCC standards try here.
+For general modelling supplies Walthers, although with the expected US bias, is pretty broad.
+Hattons of Liverpool are a good European source.
+For broad background material and links on railways of the British Isles, see the comprehensive Historical Model Railway Collectors' Society pages.

 Railwayana: